 After Ada's death Babbage carried on trying to complete the Analytical engine but we all know that he was unsuccessful in his attempt.
 To add insult to injury, Ada's notes on the machine were read by others and in 1834 Georg Scheutz, a Swedish engineer, built a difference engine and actually sold a production model!
 Ada's publicity for Babbage's ideas didn't always have the desired effect.

 Ada's children were also mathematically inclined and carried on the family tradition, on the female side, of a passion for science.
-For this reason it is particularly fitting that Ada Lovelace was chosen for the campaign, ongoing on the Finding Ada website, to raise awareness of the achievements of women in science, technology, engineering and maths that means that Ada Lovelace Day is celebrated around the world on the second Tuesday of October.
+For this reason it is particularly fitting that Ada Lovelace was chosen for the campaign, to raise awareness of the achievements of women in science, technology, engineering and maths that means that Ada Lovelace Day is celebrated around the world on the second Tuesday of October.